wenext-limited/pr-agent/README.md

 ## News and Updates

 ## Jul 1, 2025
-You can now receive automatic feedback from Qodo Merge in your local IDe after each commit.
+You can now receive automatic feedback from Qodo Merge in your local IDE after each commit.
 Read more about it [here](https://github.com/qodo-ai/agents/tree/main/agents/qodo-merge-post-commit).

 ## Jun 21, 2025